A Common Misconception of Managing Remote Workers

 Similar to any other relationship, you need to take the time to get to know the remote workers that you are hiring for your company.
 It doesn’t have to be hour long conversations either.
 Simply make it a habit to spend 20-30 minutes when you first hire a new remote worker to share stories and gain a deeper understanding of each other.

-The more interest that you show and the more that your remote work knows about you and the company, the harder they are going to work to achieve their goals.
+The more interest that you show and the more that a remote worker knows about you and the company, the harder they are going to work to achieve their goals.

 Secret #2: Set Clear Expectations